Leadership Tip

 2. Focus on what comes next.
 Leaders acknowledge the past but refuse to live there.
 Concentrate your energy on the opportunities ahead rather than the disappointments behind.

-3. Tell a better story.
+3. Rewrite the narrative.
 We often describe ourselves by what we have lost.
 Instead, describe yourself by what you have learned, achieved and become.

 4. Draw confidence from survival.
 If you have navigated hardship, uncertainty or personal loss, you have already demonstrated qualities many organisations desperately need.

-5. Look beyond the CV.
+5. Look beyond the obvious.
 Whether recruiting, promoting or mentoring others, remember that some of the most valuable capabilities never appear on a résumé.

 The above leadership tip...